nuejs/nue/packages/glow/README.md

 </a>

 # Glow
-Glow is a syntax highligher for markdown.
+Glow is a syntax highligher for Markdown.

 [Read the introduction](https://nuejs.org/blog/introducing-glow/)

 ## Usage
-Glow is the default highlighter for [Nue web framework](https://nuejs.org) so and works "out of the box" in there.
+Glow is the default highlighter for the [Nue web framework](https://nuejs.org) and works "out of the box" with it.
 Here's how Glow works as a standalone library:

 ### Installation
-First install glow
+First install Glow

 ```sh